Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     * If the Redfish endpoint is in `HTTPsGetFailed`:

-        1. (`ncn#`) Verify that the node BMC is pingable:
+        1. (`ncn-mw#`) Verify that the node BMC is pingable:

             ```bash
             ping x1005c3s0b0
             ```

-        1. (`ncn#`) If the BMC is pingable, then verify that the node BMC is configured with the expected credentials.
+        1. (`ncn-mw#`) If the BMC is pingable, then verify that the node BMC is configured with the expected credentials.

             ```bash
             curl -k -u root:password https://x1005c3s0b0/redfish/v1/Managers
             ```

-1. (`ncn#`) Clear out the existing Redfish event subscriptions from the BMCs on the blade.
+1. (`ncn-mw#`) Clear out the existing Redfish event subscriptions from the BMCs on the blade.

     1. Set the environment variable `SLOT` to the blade's location.